kedro-org/kedro/docs/source/faq/faq.md

 There are a host of articles, podcasts, talks and Kedro showcase projects in the [`kedro-community`](https://github.com/kedro-org/kedro-community) repository.

-Our preferred Kedro-community channel for feedback is through [GitHub issues](https://github.com/kedro-org/kedro/issues).
+Our preferred channel for feedback is through [GitHub issues](https://github.com/kedro-org/kedro/issues).
 We update the codebase regularly; you can find news about updates and features in the [RELEASE.md file on the GitHub repository](https://github.com/kedro-org/kedro/blob/develop/RELEASE.md).

 ## Who maintains Kedro?